ayghub/move-file/README.md

 # move-file
-A simple lua script to move your files to the watched folder for example without quitting mpv.
+A simple lua script to move your files to the watched folder for example mpv.
 ### Task list

 - [X] Fix the escaping